Data Use Guidelines

 Temi or Avshalom must approve the draft before Temi circulates it for mock review.

-Temi sends a copy to all co-authors for review and approval, allowing 3 weeks to review the paper.
+Temi sends a copy to all co-authors for review and approval, these are the researchers who returned a signed, approved CP to you in step 1.
+We allow co-authors 3 weeks to review the paper.

-All Dunedin papers must be approved by Unit Director.
+All Dunedin and E-Risk papers must be additionally approved by the Study Director.

 STEP 10: SUBMITTING FOR PUBLICATION REVIEW

 Consider running your abstract through AI software such as Elsevier journalfinder, Springer journalsuggester, or Wiley find-a-journal.
-Editors have dashboards that use AI to check fit to the journal (and that also check for grammar and spelling mistakes), resulting in desk rejection.
+Editors have dashboards that use AI to check fit of a submitted manuscript to the journal (and that also check for grammar and spelling mistakes), and poor fit results in desk rejection.

-Lodge dated copies of the submitted paper and letter to the editor in a folder under your name on the Z drive publications folder at Duke.
+Lodge dated copies of the submitted paper, supplement, figures, tables, and letter to the editor in a folder under your name on the Z drive publications folder at Duke.
 If you don’t have access, give these docs to Temi, who will file them.

 Lodge a copy of the STROBE checklist along with the manuscript.